wjayee/tp/docs/UserGuide.md

 * If multiple `TASKINDEX` are specified, all the tasks at the specified `TASKINDEX` will be marked as done.
 * `TASKINDEX` must be separated by a space.
 * If one of the `TASKINDEX` provided is invalid, the rest of the `TASKINDEX` will not be marked as done.
-* An error would not be thrown if the task(s) was previously marked as done, it would remain as marked.
+* Executing the `mark` command on task(s) previously marked as done will not cause an error to be thrown, and the task(s) would remain as marked.

 Examples:
 * `mark 1 1` marks the first task of the first animal as done.